 - "psrtime3.c" : no time offset is added; the CNS internal timing parameters for cable delay and receiver delay should make the results close to time_gbt.dat.

 - CNS : antenna cable delay = 57 ns

 - CNS : internal receiver delay = 37 ns.

-- (set these delays with menu item "data-->set timing parameters")
+- (in GBTIME: set these delays with menu item "data-->set timing parameters")

 - to match up the CNS delay with the continuation of the previous TAC record,

 the "intentional extra early offset" was set to 0.089 on Dec 14, and then to 0.019 on Dec 21, 2017.

 - Oct 9: "psrtime2.c" no longer adds the -167 ns offset.